-Why do I need a CT image?
+Why do I need an X-ray?

 Hello.
-I am Dr X. Ray.
+I am Dr X. Ray

-I would like you to have a CT image so I can see inside your body and discover how to make you better.
+I would like you to have a CT image because it is the best way for me to see inside your body and discover how to make you better.
 Lots of problems can be seen from outside the body, but not bones or organs.
 A CT image uses X-rays to build a 3D picture of the inside of your body.